 After tasting the meat, which I liked, but the flavor was lacking, my husband and I are both pretty sure that I overcooked it.
 A lot.
 And that a good bit of the flavor ended up in the cooking water because of that.
-I think 2 hours is probably sufficient for a 2 pound tongue.
+I think 2 hours is probably sufficient for a 2-pound tongue.
 That may have been a factor in making it harder to peel.
 Also, I think I let it cool too much before peeling.
-Next time (which will happen…..eventually) I’ll cook it about an hour per pound, and try to peel it while it’s still very very warm.
+Next time (which will happen…..eventually), I’ll cook it about an hour per pound and try to peel it while it’s still very warm.

 I was kind of proud of myself for getting over the squeamishness I’d so long associated with preparing tongue.
 There was nothing to fear, really, after all.
-It’s just meat from a different part of the cow, so I can handle it.
-But, I still won’t eat okra.
+It’s just meat from a different part of the cow so that I can handle it.
+But I still won’t eat okra.

-*I was a temp on a crew that cleaned the offices and restrooms of several industrial-type businesses in the city, after hours.
+*I was a temp on a crew that cleaned the offices and restrooms of several industrial-type businesses in the city after hours.
 As the fill-in person, I got restroom duty.
 I wish they had just let me take a firehose to some of them.
 Sheesh.
-Second-worst job I’ve ever had.
+The second-worst job I’ve ever had.